melclemens/Bootcamp/README.md

 - Update the hosts file to include  the attribute elk, then destination ip of the ELK server.
 - Run the playbook, and navigate to http://20.227.166.71:5601/app/kibana to check that the installation worked as expected.

-_-  Which file is the playbook?
+Which file is the playbook?
 Where do you copy it?
  -  The elk_install.yml is the playbook file
  -  You copy the playbook file to the to the /etc/ansible/roles/elk_install.yml

-- _Which file do you update to make Ansible run the playbook on a specific machine?
+Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 -   You update the host file to make the Ansible playbook run on a specific machine.
 -   ****

-- _Which URL do you navigate to in order to check that the ELK server is running?_ http://20.227.166.71:5601/app/kibana
+- Which URL do you navigate to in order to check that the ELK server is running?_ http://20.227.166.71:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.______
+As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.

 On the Jump box run the following command to get the playbook: curl https://github.com/melclemens/Bootcamp/blob/main/Config-Files/install-elk.yml > /etc/ansible/roles/elk_install.yml